RamogninoF/LibICE-post/README.md

 ## Usage

 Now that `libICEpost` is installed, you can start to use it.
-To do so, under `LibICE-post\tutorials\sparkIgnition` you find a simple case intended to be used as base to understand the usage of this tool.
+To do so, under [`LibICE-post\tutorials\sparkIgnition`](./tutorials/sparkIgnition) you find a simple case intended to be used as base to understand the usage of this tool.
 Please duplicate the `sparkIgnition` folder in another location of your choice and the open that folder in VS Code.
 You should find yourself in this image.

 ![screenshot](./docs/imagesForMd/Tutorial_1.png)

 ### Setting the `dictionaries`

-In the `dictionaries` folder you find four different Python scripts that will be used to compose the dictionary used by the post-processing tool.
+In the [`dictionaries`](./tutorials/sparkIgnition/dictionaries) folder you find four different Python scripts that will be used to compose the dictionary used by the post-processing tool.
 In particular these are:
-- `combustionProperties.py`, used to specify the initial mixture of the charge trapped inside the cylinder;
+- [`combustionProperties.py`](./tutorials/sparkIgnition/dictionaries/combustionProperties.py), used to specify the initial mixture of the charge trapped inside the cylinder;
--  `dataDict.py`, used to determine the pre-processing of the data that will be used in the tool;
+-  [`dataDict.py`](./tutorials/sparkIgnition/dictionaries/dataDict.py), used to determine the pre-processing of the data that will be used in the tool;
-- `thermophysicalProperties.py`, used to choose the models to compute the various thermodynamic quantities;
+- [`thermophysicalProperties.py`](./tutorials/sparkIgnition/dictionaries/thermophysicalProperties.py) used to choose the models to compute the various thermodynamic quantities;
-- `controlDict.py`, acts as wrapper of the previous three files and allows the specification of engine-specific features and the crank angle period of interest to be processed.
+- [`controlDict.py`](./tutorials/sparkIgnition/dictionaries/controlDict.py), acts as wrapper of the previous three files and allows the specification of engine-specific features and the crank angle period of interest to be processed.

 The user is highly encouraged to read and understand each of these files as they greatly influence the results of the post-processing.